FAQs: Acne and treatment options

-Acne is a common skin condition that mainly affects the face.
-It causes spots; whiteheads, blackheads, red bumps (papules) and pustules.
-It is very common in teenagers, mostly resolving in a few years.
+Acne is a common skin condition that mainly affects the face, but can affect the back, chest, and buttocks as well.
+It causes spots: whiteheads, blackheads, red bumps (papules) and pustules.
+It is very common in teenagers, triggered by hormone changes, and mostly resolves after a few years.
 Sometimes it can last several decades.
 Rarely it can start later in life, usually before the age of 40.
 It is not serious physically, but can be very distressing and impacts the quality of life.

 What causes acne?

 Acne is often triggered by hormonal changes especially at puberty.
 Oil-producing sebaceous glands at the base of hairs in the skin are sensitive to hormone balance.
 The oily secretions (sebum) naturally moisturise the hair and skin.
 In acne too much sebum is produced.
 It combines with shed skin cells and blocks pores, leading to blackheads and whiteheads developing.
 The acne bacteria (cutibacterium acnes) grow in the blocked pores and cause inflammation, pustules, often leading to cysts and nodules as well.

 Is acne hereditary?

 Acne does run in families.
 If your parents had acne, it increases the chance that you will, but most acne occurs sporadically, for no obvious reason.

 Greasy skin on the forehead, nose and chin (T zone) and a few black or white heads with or without occasional papules.